psilogroup/WorkNet/README.md

 # Build and Run with docker

-You need docker installed on you machine.
+You need docker installed on your machine.

-In appseetings.json file change the connections string for your local MySQL Server
+In appseetings.json file change the connection string for your local MySQL Server
 ```json
 "ConnectionStrings": {
     "Work": "server=localhost;database=work;user=user;password=password"